Over 80s car insurance

 It’s possible the DVLA might tell you to stop driving if your assessment finds it’s unsafe for you to drive.

-You’ll be given a medical reason why you need to stop driving and will be told if and when you can reapply for your licence.
+You’ll be given a medical reason why you need to stop driving, and you’ll be told if and when you can reapply for your licence.
 You can write to the DVLA if you disagree with its decision.

 Can I save if I only drive my car occasionally?

 Some insurance providers offer cheaper low-mileage car insurance.
 If, like many older drivers, you don’t use your car much, it’s worth shopping around to see if you can benefit.
-What’s considered to be low mileage with vary among providers.
+What’s considered low mileage varies among providers.

 What our expert says...